 Break down the deadlift to its core, and it’s picking something up off the ground.
 That’s a life skill.
 Think about how many times you’ve bent over to pick up your kid or something you’ve dropped — a lot, right?

-That’s not to say that you need maximal deadlift strength to pick up your child (well, that depends on the child’s age), but the core mechanics are the same.
+That’s not to say that you need maximal deadlift strength to pick up your child, but the core mechanics are the same.
 A deadlift mimics proper hip hinging, driving your hips back and lowering your torso toward the floor with a tight back.
-That is a skill you want to maintain, as haphazard hinging can potentially lead to back injuries, especially as we age.

 Deadlifting somewhat regularly (even with light weight) will help reinforce proper hinging patterns to help you stay supple and mobile.

 There’s no beating around the bush on this one.
 If you want to compete in strength sports, you need to deadlift.
 Powerlifters compete to see who can deadlift (and bench press and back squat) the most weight.
 Strongmen and strongwomen compete in various deadlift variations, too, and weightlifters need to deadlift the barbell off the floor to complete both the snatch and clean & jerk.